fiskaltrust/portal-manual-doc/doc/handbook-fr/configuration.md

 1. You need the `AccountID` and the `AccessToken`, which you can find in your company account (https://portal-sandbox.fiskaltrust.fr/AccountProfile) at the bottom of the page.
 2. You need the _SIRET_, _Company Name_ and _Outlet_-Number.
-3. The template as JSON strong.
+3. The template as JSON string.

 The request has to be send with the method `POST` with set to `application/json`.
 The header has to contain the variables `accountid` and `accesstoken` for which the template should be executed.